Mihauk/NLD/Julia/README.md

-# Julia code using CUDA GPU's to time evolve a lattice gas diffusion model(with non-linearity).
+# Julia code to time evolve a lattice gas diffusion model(with non-linearity).

 - The code takes in command line arguments l,tmax,samples and total_samples.
 And saves the output in two different files as avereage over all the samples the density configration and the current configration.